“I have extensive experience arguing appeals for clients at every level, from the Ninth Circuit to the California Supreme Court.”

 Kelly Quinn | Partner

-Formerly employed by outside counsel for the National Rifle Association "NRA" and California Rifle and Pistol Association "CRPA", Ms. Quinn also has a special expertise in firearms law and has successfully represented gun owners in federal and state cases involving allegations of illegal firearm possession, unlawful firearm dealing, and possessing or manufacturing explosive devices.
+Ms. Quinn also has extensive experience in firearms law and has successfully represented gun owners in federal and state cases involving allegations of illegal firearm possession, unlawful firearm dealing, and possessing or manufacturing explosive devices.
+She has previously lent her expertise to outside counsel for the National Rifle Association (“NRA”) and the California Rifle and Pistol Association (“CRPA”).

 - How to Apply Proposition 47's Reclassification and Firearms Provisions, Los Angeles Lawyer, March, 2015